lucydoja/StarWars-Completo/README.md

 # Star Wars Blog by Lucía Domínguez

-This is a simple Star Wars blog where you will be able to add, delete and review your favorite planets and characters from the Star Wars world.
+This is a Star Wars blog where you will be able to overview planet and character infomation from the Star Wars world.
+If you register (and log in) to this blog you will be able to add, delete and review your favorite planets and characters.

 This project is based primarily on **JavaScript**, using **React** for the client-side, **Flux** and **Context API** to organize the data distribution, **React Router Dom** to handle routing, for styling I implemented **Bootstrap** and **CSS**.
 The information was originally fetched from the SWAPI (https://www.swapi.tech/), but it is now connected to the back-end, which can be found at (https://github.com/lucydoja/StarWars-API).